22-10-2025

 - Textiles: in batch control and verification of light fastness.

-The strength of Lab lies in its mathematical nature, which allows precise conversions to other color spaces and objective calculations of chromatic differences.
-Every professional color management system uses CIE Lab* as a reference space for conversions between different devices.
+The strength of Lab lies in its mathematical nature, which allows precise conversions to other colour spaces and objective calculations of chromatic differences.
+Every professional colour management system uses CIE Lab* as a reference space for conversions between different devices.

 What is the difference between RAL and Pantone?

-From a structural point of view, RAL Classic offers a relatively limited but extremely standardized selection of 213 colors, identified by four-digit numerical codes.
-Pantone instead offers thousands of variants organized in different specialized collections (Solid Coated, Solid Uncoated, Metallics, Pastels, Neons, Fashion & Home).
+From a structural point of view, RAL Classic offers a relatively limited but extremely standardised selection of 213 colours, identified by four-digit numerical codes.
+Pantone instead offers thousands of variants organised in different specialised collections (Solid Coated, Solid Uncoated, Metallics, Pastels, Neons, Fashion & Home).

 The main differences concern: